-This was a fairly long and difficult chapter, but not because the functions and packages of R are difficult, but rather because the domain and representation of dates and times contains substantial challenges.
-As we have seen, dealing with times requires knowing and navigating a large number of cultural and local conventions, some peculiarities, and various standards.
-Perhaps the most intriguing aspect of this topic is that solving tasks with date- and time-related data requires a solid conceptual understanding of time (e.g., points vs. spans of time) and multiple notions of time spans (e.g., durations, periods, and intervals).
+This was a long and difficult chapter, but not because the functions and packages of R are difficult, but rather because the domain and representation of dates and times provide substantial challenges.
+As we have seen, dealing with times requires knowing and navigating many cultural and local conventions, some peculiarities, and various standards.
+An intellectually intriguing aspect of this topic is that solving tasks with date- and time-related data requires a solid conceptual understanding of time (e.g., points vs. spans of time) and various notions of time spans (e.g., durations, periods, and intervals).

 After working through this chapter, you are able to: